JochenFM/Milestone_2/README.md

 * Portrait images on card faces and image gallery were sourced from wikipedia.
-Picture by Walker and Martin inserted here above is from [AmstatNews](https://magazine.amstat.org/blog/2011/09/01/margaretmartin/), the membership magazine of the American Statistical Association.
+Picture by Walker and Martin inserted here above is from this [2011 issue of AmstatNews](https://magazine.amstat.org/blog/2011/09/01/margaretmartin/), the membership magazine of the American Statistical Association.

 * All sounds were acquired from this [repository](http://dight310.byu.edu/media/audio/FreeLoops.com/2/) and from [freesound](https://freesound.org/home/).